All City Guides

 €120–200/night

-~10–15 min walk or 1 stop from Europa/Fira
+~10–15 min walk, or one stop from Europa | Fira

-~20–25 min walk or short taxi
+~20–25 min walk, or a short taxi

 €130–190/night